NVIDIA/NVFlare/examples/advanced/xgboost/histogram-based/README.md

 To use other dataset, can inherit the base class `XGBDataLoader` and implement the `load_data()` method.

+## Run in real world

+To run in a federated setting, follow [Real-World FL](https://nvflare.readthedocs.io/en/main/real_world_fl.html) to start the overseer, FL servers and FL clients.

+1. Each participating site need to install xgboost and nvflare.
+2. Each participating site need to have their own data loader or use the same dataloader but with different location to load data (can refer to higgs_data_loader.py to write one for their own data)

+Then you can use admin client to submit the job via `submit_job` command.

 ## GPU support
 By default, CPU based training is used.

 If the CUDA is installed on the site, tree construction and prediction can be accelerated using GPUs.

 To enable GPU accelerated training, in `config_fed_client` set the args of `FedXGBHistogramExecutor` to `"use_gpus": true` and set `"tree_method": "hist"` in `xgb_params`.